 - The Discovery Channel once had an "Explosion Sunday" event.
 It consisted, naturally, of a marathon of Mythbusters.

 - Mystery Science Theater 3000 was famous for its "Turkey Day" marathons during the Comedy Central era, in celebration of the show's anniversary (which was in fact on Thanksgiving.)
-Made even cooler with the addition of specially-produced host segments to tie the shows together.
+Made even cooler with the addition of specially-produced host segments and bumpers to tie the shows together.

 - The Sci Fi Channel (now Syfy) typically airs a Twilight Zone marathon on New Year's Day and other holidays.

 - In previous years, they've run weekend-long marathons of various Godzilla films, and at least one weekend of showing every Planet of the Apes film.

 - They also ran a 13-hour marathon of the 1966-67 series The Green Hornet on Jan 11, 2011 to mark the opening of the Green Hornet movie adaption opening later in the week.